Drewmyself2code/Fintech_Project_2/README.md

 ## Customer Profile

-Short Term Investor
+Short Term Investor:
-A scalper trading utilizing a min, hr, or day chart.
-Loves using technical indicators but uses to many.
-They leave no clear direction when enter or exist a trade.
+A scalper trading utilizing a minute, hour, or day chart.
+This person loves using technical indicators but uses too many.
+They leave no clear direction when to enter or exist a trade.

-Long Term Investor
+Long Term Investor:
-This investor may want to dallor cost into a trading range but would prefer to buy crytop at a cheaper price.
-Or, this investor is looking for the perfect signals a long or short an exisiting trade.
-This investor doesn't have the time to update charts everyday and trade.
-But this investor understand technical indicators.
+This investor may want to dollar cost into a trading range but would prefer to buy cryto at a cheaper price.
+Or, this investor is looking for the perfect signals for a long or short in an exisiting trade.
+This investor doesn't have the time to update charts everyday and trade, but this investor understands technical indicators.

 ## Problems with Retail